Please Log in or Register

 SpaceX to launch huge new rocket

 SpaceX of California says it plans to launch the most powerful expendable rocket since the Apollo era in 2013.
 The Falcon 9-Heavy is a beefed up version of the vehicle the company will soon use to send a robotic cargo ship to the International Space Station.
-The new rocket should be ...
+The new rocket should be capable of putting more than 53 tonnes (117,000lb) of payload in a low-Earth orbit – more than twice that ...

 Category: General Aviation